Debt, Gifts, Inheritance and Divorce

 Debts are part of the calculation.

-Your spouse’s debt is not your debt, if you did not sign for it — but it is part of the equalization calculation.
-Finding debt, and valuing it, is an important part of the work we do for clients.
+Dividing debt in a divorce in Ontario is an essential part of the process.
+Your spouse’s debt is not your debt if you did not sign for it — but it is part of the equalization calculation.
+Finding debt, and valuing it, is an important part of the work we do for clients to help determine the equal division of debt.
 We also are adept at finding hidden assets — those that are in the name of another person, but properly belong to one spouse or another.
+During a divorce, both assets and debts should be evaluated by a Toronto divorce lawyer to ensure you are protected and receive your fair share.

 With financial savvy and family law experience, Elliot S. Birnboim can give you the representation you need in your divorce case — and achieve the settlement that is fair for you and your children.